Treating chronic fatigue syndrome

 - avoid alcohol, caffeine, sugar and sweeteners

-- avoid any food and drink that you are sensitive to
+- avoid any food and drink you're sensitive to

 - spend time relaxing

-- try not to sleep or nap excessively, as this does not help and may make any sleeping problems worse
+- try not to sleep or nap excessively, as this doesn't help and may make any sleeping problems worse

 A relapse is when your symptoms get worse for some time, leaving you unable to function at the level you previously managed.

 Relapses are a common part of CFS and can be caused by a number of factors, such as an infection or an unplanned activity.
-Sometimes there is no clear cause.
+Sometimes there's no clear cause.

 - including more breaks with your current levels of activities